IBM/AutoXAI4Omics/src/structure.md

 Here are some note on the structure that we have take for the source code:

-- The files at this level are for the modes that OmiXai can run.
+- The files at this level are for the modes that AutoXAI4Omics can run.
 Any other code should be allocated down to lower subfolders.
 - Exception is the `logging.yml` which is for configuring the logger of the tool